 Every year on World Water Day since 1993, the community of nations has focused on the importance of fresh water and advocated for the sustainable management of freshwater resources.
 Severe droughts experienced recently in places like the American West, the Horn of Africa, Russia, China, and Australia have highlighted the fact that humans are rapidly using up the world’s freshwater supplies—and when they’re gone, they’re gone.
 We are spending one of our most vital resources in greater volumes every day, according to a report by CleanTechnica in May, 2014.

 Water and energy are closely interlinked and interdependent.
 Energy generation and transmission requires utilization of water resources, particularly for hydroelectric, nuclear, and thermal energy sources.
 Conversely, about 8% of the global energy generation is used for pumping, treating, and transporting water to various consumers.

-If you didn’t know, we use water to pump crude oil out of the ground, remove pollutants from power plant exhaust, flush residue after fossil fuels are burned, cool power plants, and much more.
-Our ngenergy resources rely on water, much more than we probably realize.
+If you didn’t know, we use water to pump crude oil out of the ground, remove pollutants from power plant exhaust, flush residue after fossil fuels are burned, to mine and process coal, and much more.
+Our energy resources rely on water, much more than we probably realize.
 Exactly how much water?

 We also need to consider how energy industries have water expenditures even after power is generated, all the way through to decommissioning of the power sources.

 The analysis gets complicated at this point.
 No one has yet come up with solid numbers for the storage and post-generation stages of energy water.
 Here are some guess-timates from solarenergy.net: